 The office also successfully opposed a School District's motion to hide surveillance footage capturing a school-incident, the choking of a student by a security guard, vis-a-vis a protective Order in Edmond v.
 Longwood CSD et al, 2:16-cv-02871-JFB-AYS, Document 55 (EDNY 04/17/17), a case where the Court found that "The District Defendants have provided this Court with no independent factual basis, nor case law, to issue a protective order other than the spectre that Plaintiffs may release the footage to the public."

-Government Accountability: Currently on appeal, the Matter of Rosasco v.
+Government Accountability: After an appeal that was unsuccessful in the release of attorney's fees, the Matter of Rosasco v.
 St James Fire District et al (Sup.
-Court, Suffolk County), was a successful (Freedom of Information Law, FOIL) social justice litigation which resulted in the Respondents producing a report regarding the sale of the historic St. James Fire House.
+Court, Suffolk County), was a successful (Freedom of Information Law, FOIL) social justice litigation which resulted in the release of records - Respondents producing a report (not released prior to the proposed sale or to the public without litigation) - regarding the sale of the historic St. James Fire House that led to the firehouse becoming historic and sought to be preserved by voters.
 Upon release of the report and consistent with the contents within that report, the voters rejected the proposed sale of the firehouse.
-The matter is on appeal to determine whether the Supreme Court, inter alia, appropriately denied an award of reasonable attorney's fees and utilized the appropriate standard of review on a motion to dismiss an Article 78 petition seeking the release of public records.
+Touted as a victory by the corporate firm hired and paid by the fire district, the fire house was not sold - it stands despite this enormous effort - and, albeit the Respondents had to pay the corporate firm, this law office was unable to recover attorney's fees and, thus, the matter remained a pro bono litigation in the public interest.

 A notable victory was In the Matter of Law Offices of Cory H. Morris, appellant, v County of Nassau, et al., respondents, a decision which held, inter alia, "to the extent that a TPVA record concerns the nonadjudicatory responsibilities of the TPVA, it is not exempt from disclosure under the definition of “agency” in Public Officers Law § 86(3)."